 About the Author: This is a guest article by Sydney Bishop, an eighth grader at St. Paul Lutheran School in Millington, Michigan.
 She is an excellent student, enjoys softball and playing the piano!
 She experienced her trip to Washington D.C. with her 31 classmates, two of which are her siblings.

-I greatly appreciated the time I was able to spend in Washington DC.
-In the five days we spent in DC, we were able to visit various federal government buildings and learn about how our nation was established and how it continues to function today.
+I greatly appreciated the time I was able to spend in Washington D.C.
+In the five days we spent in D.C., we were able to visit various federal government buildings and learn about how our nation was established and how it continues to function today.
 We learned detailed information about the great historical figures that built America by visiting memorials dedicated to these individuals.
 Throughout the trip, the growth of our country was described to us, whether by visiting historic battlegrounds, museums, or other places.
 Some of my favorite places we visited include the Lincoln, World War II, and Korean Memorials, along with the National Archives.

 The sheer size of the Lincoln Memorial fascinated me.
 This, along with the World War II and Korean Memorials, we visited in the evening.
 I wasn’t expecting such a large structure, so when I saw it, it was definitely surprising.
 It was especially amazing at sunset.
 Bright pinks and oranges from the sun reflected on the Washington Monument and the water in front of it.
 The memorial was outlined against the beautiful sky.
 It was a breathtaking sight.